 Model-based collaborative filtering (CF) methods project users and items into a shared latent space, where interactions are predicted via similarity functions.
 Early successes include MF techniques, which minimize the reconstruction error of the user–item matrix, and probabilistic extensions such as Probabilistic Matrix Factorization (PMF) \cite{10925927}.
 To better capture non-linear interactions, Neural Collaborative Filtering (NCF) replaces the inner product with multi-layer perceptrons \cite{10.1145/3038912.3052569}.
 However, these methods often underperform in sparse regimes or cold-start scenarios, since they rely exclusively on interaction histories.
 To alleviate sparsity, auxiliary content such as textual reviews and visual features have been fused with CF. Visual Bayesian Personalized Ranking (VBPR) injects pretrained image embeddings into the ranking objective \cite{10.5555/3015812.3015834}.
 However, fusing heterogeneous modalities remains challenging due to distributional mismatch and complementary information gaps.
 Disentangled multimodal representation learning (DMRL) disentangles fine-grained text and image factors to better model item characteristics \cite{10.1109/TMM.2022.3217449}.

-As shown in Figure~\ref{fig:model-timing}, we evaluate the performance of the models on the widely used MovieLens-100K benchmark \cite{10.1145/2827872}, using Precision, Recall, NDCG, F1, and AUC (see Section~\ref{subsec:metrics} for detailed definitions) to assess the effectiveness of each model.
-As evidenced in the figure, the multi-modality RS model consistently achieves the highest values across all evaluation metrics.
-Specifically, DMRL attains an AUC of 0.9219, an F1@50 of 0.1856, and an NDCG@50 of 0.3241.
-This advantage arises because multi-modality RS can learn richer, complementary feature representations by jointly leveraging heterogeneous data sources—such as collaborative signals, textual metadata, and visual item features.
+As shown in Figure~\ref{fig:model-timing}, we evaluate the performance of centralized RS models on the widely used MovieLens-100K benchmark \cite{10.1145/2827872} to justify the selection of a multimodal RS as the base model in our FL framework.
+Model effectiveness is assessed using Precision, Recall, NDCG, F1-score, and AUC.
+As illustrated in the figure, the multimodal RS model consistently outperforms other models across all evaluation metrics.
+In particular, the DMRL-based model achieves an AUC of 0.9219, an F1@50 of 0.1856, and an NDCG@50 of 0.3241.
+This superior performance can be attributed to the ability of multimodal RS models to learn richer and more complementary feature representations by jointly exploiting heterogeneous data sources, including collaborative signals, textual metadata, and visual item features.